-Description: Number of edulational skildness pourly asselled as a anti-natura vival the areas (ADT) Number of adults and children newly enrolled or Numerator: Number of adults and children newly enrolled on antiretroviral therapy (ART) The indicator measures the ongoing scale-up and uptake of ART programs.
-Denominator: N/A Indicator changes (MER v2.7 to v2.8): None Reporting level: Facility Reporting frequency: Quarterly How to use: The indicator measures the ongoing scale-up and uptake of ART programs.
-This measure is to monitor along with number of patients currently on ART in relation to the number of PL are estimated to be eligible for treatment to assess progress in the program's response to epidemic in specific geographic areas and populations as well as at the national level.
-This particularly critical in the context of current revisions to country- specific ART eligibility.
-Reporting the number of new patients enrolled on ART at both the national and overall PEPFAR program levels is critical to monitoring the HIV services cascade, specifically the successful linkage between HIV diagnosis and initiating ART. initiation, is important to understand th initiation, and breastfeeding status at ART tage of new ART initiations coming from priority nitiation is captured in the PMTCT ART indicator. reducing mortality from advanced HIV disease.
-S How to collect: Facility ART registers/databases, program monitoring tools, or dru The numerator can be generated by counting the number of a enrolled in ART in the reporting period, in accordance with the protocol (or WHO/UNAIDS standards).
-Patients who transfer in from another facility, should not be compared to the protocol and the protocol and the protocol and the protocol (or WHO/UNAIDS standards).
-Patients who transfer in from another facility, should not be compared to the protocol and the protocol a g the number of adults and children who are newly coordance with the nationally approved treatment y, should not be counted as new patients.
-28 days and restart ART should be counted in NEW. ve for HIV are automatically considered to have Counts are not required.
-Sating ART during the reporting period.
-It is tients are recorded at the time they newly initiate receive post-exposure prophylaxis (PEP), short term individuals reached with this indicator.
-Pregnant women with HIV who are eligible for and are newly receiving antiretroviral drugs for their own treatment are included in TX_NEW.
-Pregnant women with HIV initiating lifelong ART through PMTCT (Option B+) will count as "current" on ART under TX_CURR.
-BF disaggregation: Women who initiate ART while breastfeeding should be counted under this indicator but not in PMTCT_ART.
-See Appendix J for a visual representation of TX CURR, TX_ML, TX_NEW, and TX_RTT.
+Description: Number of adults and children newly enrolled on antiretroviral therapy (ART) Numerator: Number of adults and children newly enrolled on antiretroviral therapy (ART) The indicator measures the ongoing scale- up and uptake of ART programs.
+Denominator: N/A Indicator changes (MER v2.7 to v2.8): Change to reporting guidance for Unknown CD4 disagg regate Indicator changes (MER v2.8 to v2.8.1): This indicator is required with flexibility.
+Two options: 1.
+Standard reporting by CD4 count (<200, 200+, Unknown CD4 result) 2.
+Flexible reporting - IP would include all results under Unknown CD4 result) Indicator changes (MER v2.8.1 to v2.8.2): None Reporting level: Facility Reporting frequency: Quarterly How to use: The indicator measures the ongoing scale-up and uptake of ART programs.
+This measure is critical to monitor along with number of patients currently on ART in relation to the number of PLHIV that are estimated to be eligible for treatment to assess progress in the program's response to the epidemic i specific geographic areas and populations as well as at the national level.
+This is particularly critical in context of current revisions to country- specific ART eligibility.
+Reporting the number of new patients enrolled on ART at both the national and overall PEPFAR programs. levels is critical to monitoring the HIV services cascade, specifically the successful linkage between HIV diagnosis and initiating ART.
+Disaggregation of new on ART by age/sex at ART initiation, and breastfeeding status at ART initiation, is important to understand the percentage of new ART in that pregnancy status at ART initiation is captured in the The CD4 at ART initiation result returned disaggregates reducing mortality from advanced HIV disease.
+Same d pending CD4 results.
+CD4 tests ordered during the qual.
+Facilities should make every effort to obtain CD4 results available health information systems for expedited accepted quarter then it should be reported as "unknown CD ay ART initiation should not be delayed due to arter should be reported by the end of the quarter alts as soon as possible including leveraging ess to CD4 results.
+If there is no result at the end of How to collect: Facility ART registers/databases, program monitoring to The numerator can be generated by counting the renrolled in ART in the reporting period, in accordance protocol (or WHO/UNAIDS standards).
+Patients who transfer in from another facility, shout Patients who have been off treatment for >28 days number of adults and children who are newly nee with the nationally approved treatment ald not be counted as new patients.
+They should not be counted in TX_NEW.
+Children under 5 years of age who are positive for advanced HIV per WHO guidelines, thus CD4 Counter HIV are automatically considered to have ts are not required.
+ART during the reporting period.It is expected that